A session is a sequence of consecutive events associated with a single actor. A session is typically identified in one of these ways:

 When you run Explore on the cohort, you can see the number of “really engaged sessions” compared to the total number of sessions:

-Chart the distribution of sessions
+Charting the distribution of sessions

 We can also use the Distribution View to plot distribution charts based on the session metrics.
 For example, this query plots the distribution of edits for any engaged session.
 This example uses the